Current-induced spin-orbit torque on the surface of a transition metal dichalcogenide connected to a two-dimensional ferromagnet CrI$_3$: Effects of twisting and gating: Model and theory

 The valley index for the K (K') point is ${\chi}_{\tau}=\pm1$ and $v_{\rm F}$ represents the Fermi velocity.
 The pseudospin Pauli matrices $\hat{\sigma}_i$ ($i = 0,x,y,z$) act on the conduction- and valence-band subspaces and $\hat{s}_i$ ($i = 0,x,y,z$) refers to real spin.
 The parameter $\Delta$ denotes the orbital gap of the spectrum.
 The spin-splittings of the conduction (valence) band due to the intrinsic SOC and the proximity exchange are respectively determined by the parameters $\lambda_{c(v)}$ and $B_{c(v)}$.
 The local magnetization of the ferromagnetic (F) layer is determined by $\bm{m}$.
 The Rashba SOC parameter $\lambda_R$ is due to the presence of inversion asymmetry in the heterostructure.
 For short notation, we introduce ${\hat{\sigma}}_{\pm} = ({\hat{\sigma}}_0 \pm {\hat{\sigma}}_z)/2$.

 Recently, wide tunability of the proximity exchange in monolayer MoSe$_2$ or WSe$_2$ owing to a ferromagnetic monolayer CrI$_3$ has been explored with respect to twisting and gating~\cite{Zollner19,Zollner23}.
 In particular, proximity exchange splitting depends on the twist angle between the TMDC and the CrI$_3$.
 Not only do the magnitudes of the exchange differ, but also the direction of the exchange field for the valence band alters sign.
-When twisting from 0$^{\circ}$ to 30$^{\circ}$, the TMDC conduction band edge splitting remains nearly unchanged at around $-3$ meV.
-In contrast, there is a smooth transition of the TMDC valence band edge spin splitting from about $-2$ to $2$ meV (the spin ordering changes).
+When twisting from 0$^{\circ}$ to 30$^{\circ}$, the conduction-band proximity exchange parameter is barely influenced, being fixed at around $-1.2$ meV.
+In contrast, the valence-band proximity exchange parameter is negative for $0^{\circ}$, vanishes and reverses sign at about $8^{\circ}$ ($16^{\circ}$) for WSe$_2$ (MoSe$_2$), and is positive for a twist angle of $30^{\circ}$.
 The origin of this reversal is traced back to the twist-angle dependent backfolding of the TMDC K/K' valleys into the CrI$_3$ Brillouin zone and sensitively depends on the atomic stacking configurations of the strained supercells.
 Moreover, the proximity exchange parameters increase when the applied transverse electric field is turned from negative to positive values, which enables the gate control of the proximity exchange.
 We should emphasize that the introduced low-energy model Hamiltonian [Eq. (\ref{H})], together with the fitted parameters obtained in Ref. ~\onlinecite{Zollner23}, nicely provide an effective description for the TMDC band edges in twisted TMDC/CrI$_3$ bilayer in the presence of an external electric field.
 It is worth noting that the gap parameter as well as the Fermi velocity are not affected by external electric fields.

 Importantly, large spin-orbit coupling in TMDCs can produce strong enough spin-orbit torque to switch the magnetization of the ferromagnetic layer in TMDC/FM bilayers.
 The SOT exerting on the ferromagnetic layer, characterized by a local magnetization $\bm{m}=(m_x,m_y,m_z)=(\sin\theta_m\cos\phi_m,\sin\theta_m\sin\phi_m,\cos\theta_m)$, has the form